Wyandot people: European contact and Wendat dispersal

 The introduction of European weapons and the fur trade increased competition and the severity of inter-tribal warfare.
 While the Haudenosaunee could easily obtain guns in exchange for furs from Dutch traders in New York, the Wendat were required to profess Christianity to obtain a gun from French traders in Canada.
 Therefore, they were unprepared, on March 16, 1649, when a Haudenosaunee war party of about 1,000 entered Wendake and burned the Huron mission villages of St. Ignace and St. Louis in present-day Simcoe County, Ontario, killing about 300 people.
 The Iroquois also killed many of the Jesuit missionaries, who have since been honored as North American Martyrs.
 The surviving Jesuits burned the mission after abandoning it to prevent its capture.
 The extensive Iroquois attack shocked and frightened the surviving Huron.
 The Huron were geographically cut off from trade with the Dutch and British by the Iroquois Confederacy, who had access to free trade with all the Europeans in the area especially the Dutch.
 This forced them to continue to use lithic tools and weapons like clubs, bows and arrows, stone scrapers, and cutters.
 This is compared to the near-universal use of European iron tools by Iroquois groups in the area.
 Huron trade routes were consistently pillaged by raiders, and the lack of firearms discouraged the Hurons' trade with the French, at least without French protection.
 As a result of their lack of exposure, the Huron did not have as much experience using firearms compared to their neighbors, putting them at a significant disadvantage when firearms were available to them, and when available, their possession of firearms made them a larger target for Iroquois aggression.

 After 1634 their numbers were drastically reduced by epidemics of new infectious diseases carried by Europeans, among whom these were endemic.
-The weakened Wyandotte were dispersed by the war in 1649 waged by the Iroquois Confederacy of Five Nations, or Haudenosaunee, then based largely south of the Great Lakes in New York and Pennsylvania.
+The weakened Wendat were dispersed by the war in 1649 waged by the Haudenosaunee Confederacy, then based largely south of the Great Lakes in New York and Pennsylvania.
 Archaeological evidence of this displacement has been uncovered at the Rock Island II Site in Wisconsin.

-By May 1, 1649, the Huron had burned 15 of their villages to prevent their stores from being taken and fled as refugees to surrounding tribes.
+By May 1, 1649, the Huron had burned 15 of their villages to prevent their stores from being taken and fled as refugees to surrounding areas.
 About 10,000 fled to Gahoendoe (now also called Christian Island).
 Most who fled to the island starved over the winter, as it was an unproductive settlement and could not provide for them.
 After spending the bitter winter of 1649–50 on the island, surviving Huron relocated near Quebec City, where they settled at Wendake.
-Absorbing other refugees, they became the Huron-Wendat Nation.
+Absorbing other refugees, they became the Huron Confederacy.
 Some Huron, along with the surviving Petun, whose villages the Iroquois attacked in the fall of 1649, fled to the upper Lake Michigan region, settling first at Green Bay, then at Michilimackinac.